“Why do people respect the package rather than the man?”

 My movements stilled and I stared at the bottle of whiskey in my hand, the one I hadn’t yet set on the shelf.

 “Pardon me?”
-I looked up, and sure enough Charlotte’s long auburn hair was dangling over me from above, nearly touching my shoulder.
+I looked up, and sure enough, Charlotte’s long honey-colored hair was dangling over me from above, nearly touching my shoulder.

 “I said, may I have an application?
 Please.”

 I had to blink before I could think.
 And I couldn’t think while I was on my haunches, so I stood.
 She leaned back, sitting on the stool, watching me impassively like she expected me to jump and fulfill her request, like she’d asked for a driver’s license application from the DMV and not an employment application from my club.
-The very same place of business she and all the other small-minded folks condemned and hated with a fire too hot for Satan.
+The same place of business she and all the other small-minded folks condemned and hated.

 Which was likely why I asked the stupid question, “What do you want an application for?”

 I scratched my neck again, my eyes drifting to the right.
 This had to be a joke.
-Maybe Beau was somewhere, hiding with a camera?
+Perhaps Beau is somewhere, hiding with a camera?